qubole/qds-sdk-java/README.md

 ### JDK 11 Build

-By default the library is built with java 8, but if you need a `jdk11` version, run the command:
+By default the library is built with the `jdk8`, but if you need a `jdk11` version, run the command:

 ```
 mvn clean install -P jdk11-compliant